-2021 2020 Due in less than one year Due in one to five years \$ 3,229,447 250,000 \$ 3,944,782 1,287,500 Total contributions and grants receivable \$ 3,479,447 \$ 5,232,282
+2022 2021 Due in less than one year Due in one to five years \$ 2,095,613 194,855 \$ 3,229,447 250,000 Total contributions and grants receivable \$ 2,290,468 \$ 3,479,447

 These amounts are recorded at net realizable value.
 The Organization provides an allowance for bad debts using the allowance method, which is based on management's judgment considering historical information.
 Accounts are individually analyzed for collectability and will be reserved based on individual evaluation and specific circumstances.
 When all collection efforts have been exhausted, the accounts are written-off against the related allowance.
-At December 31, 2021 and 2020, amounts are deemed to be fully collectible.
-No discount has been calculated for 2021 or 2020 as most significant receivables are due within one year at December 31, 2021 and 2020.
+At December 31, 2022 and 2021, amounts are deemed to be fully collectible.
+No discount has been calculated for 2022 or 2021 as most significant receivables are due within one year at December 31, 2022 and 2021.

 In addition to the estimate of the allowance for doubtful accounts, management periodically evaluates the values of the estates and wills receivables and adjusts accordingly.
-During the years ended December 31, 2021 and 2020, no amounts were written-down from the estates and wills balance and are included as a decrease to contributions in the accompanying statement of activities.
+During the years ended December 31, 2022 and 2021, no amounts were written-down from the estates and wills balance and are included as a decrease to contributions in the accompanying statements of activities.